-This court does not have any money to help plaintiff hire an expert witness.
-This court does not have any lists or other information that would help plaintiff or defendants locate or contact an expert witness.
+This court does not have any money to help any plaintiff hire an expert witness.
+This court does not have any lists or other information that would help any plaintiff or defendants locate or contact an expert witness.
 The parties are on their own and they should keep this in mind if they think they might want expert witnesses in this case.
 There is no extra time in the schedule to allow for extensions, so the parties should begin looking for expert witnesses right away if this type of witness might be important for summary judgment or for trial.

-3. Deadline for Filing Dispositive Motions: November 30, 2011
+4. Deadline for Filing Dispositive Motions: April 1, 2013